Noi-Git/UI-UX-book/prototype.md

 #### What is prototype

-Prototyping is the way for user to communicate with the interactive interface.
+Prototyping is the way for users to communicate with the interactive interface.
 It provides a complete user experience for the testers by simulating the real product interface and functional interaction.

 ...